-When the limit switches are not programmed yet, the roller shutter can be moved only in the "hold-to-run" mode, i.e. keeping the control key pressed for the desired duration of the manoeuvre; the movement stops as soon as the user releases the key.
-However, after programming the limit switches, briefly pressing the appropriate key will start the roller shutter and it will stop moving automatically as soon as the roller shutter reaches the required position.
+When the limit switches are not programmed yet, the awning/shutter can be moved only in the "hold-to-run" mode, i.e. keeping the control key pressed for the desired duration of the manoeuvre; the movement stops as soon as the user releases the key.
+However, after programming the limit switches, briefly pressing the appropriate key will start the awning/shutter and it will stop moving automatically as soon as the awnings, blind or shutter reaches the required position.

-To adjust the distances "0" and "1" various procedures are possible; to choose the appropriate one, take into account the supporting structure of your roller shutter (see the summary in the table).
+To adjust the distances "0" and "1" various procedures are possible; to choose the appropriate one, take into account the supporting structure of your (awnings, blind or shutter) (see the summary in the table.